INFINITE OBJECTS

 One strategy that proved powerful both in terms of revenue and growth was that of B2B and Partnerships.
 We worked with over 100 brands, events, and agencies to bring campaigns and branded content to life in an innovative form factor.
 Corporate gifting, VIP swag, and retail merchandising were opportunities for companies to look innovative while rewarding their audience with a new generation of collectible.

-IO x CNN Vault: Obama’s 2008 election victory is called Live on TV by Wolf Blitzer.
+IO x CNN Vault: Obama’s 2008 election victory memorialized on-chain and IRL.

-This also became a marketing hack, as we were earning revenue to get our product in the hands of many influencers and future customers who were being gifted something at a VIP event, or exposed to our new product through an IO-driven campaign.
+This also became a marketing hack: we were earning revenue while getting our product in the hands of many KOLs, influencers, and future customers who were gifted an IO at a VIP event, or exposed to our new product through an IO-driven campaign.

 Kim Kardashian GIPHY Award Unboxing